ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ---
-title: 'Project: Setting up a Valheim Server on a Linux VM'
+title: 'Project: Setting up a Valheim Server on Linux'
 subtitle: >-
   Learning how to work with Linux & setting up a Valheim server all hosted on Azure